 Most expeditions tackle Himalayan peaks around summer, when the weather is most favorable.
-Even then, success is a longshot.
-So when Cory Richards, with Simone Moro and Denis Urubko, set out in winter 2010 for Pakistan’s Gasherbrum II (8035 meters, the world’s thirteenth tallest peak), the odds were against them.
+Even then, success is a long shot.
+So when Cory Richards, with Simone Moro and Denis Urubko, set out in Winter 2010 for Pakistan’s Gasherbrum II, standing at8035 meters as theworld’s thirteenth tallest peak, the odds were against them.

-Cold and blizzards were Himalayan-sized, but winter “amplified and exaggerated” the climate’s savagery and their own suffering, blogged Cory from base camp.
-Yet summit they did, making the first-ever winter ascent, and survive an avalanche they did, while descending.
 “It was like looking at your own death coming at you,” said Cory of the wave of snow they dug themselves out of.
-This hard-won prize reveals Cory as a rising star of Himalayan alpinism.
+This hard-won prize revealed Cory as a rising star of Himalayan alpinism.

 Nickname: Dick Richards